 For those looking to lower their cell phone bills or for other cell phone options, we've provided an updated 2023 comparison of MVNO cell phone providers.
 I've used and continue to use several of these MVNO providers and have been really pleased with both the quality of service and cost.
 MVNOs use the same cell phone networks that the big guys use and we've listed which network each use below to help you choose on with good coverage in your area.

-For the purposes of this comparison, I'm going to list out some of the big players in the MVNO arena as it could get quite labor intensive to list all 80+ players in the US.
+For the purposes of this comparison, I have listed some of the big players in the MVNO arena as it could get quite labor intensive to list all 100+ players in the US.

 MVNO Network Used Plan Price

 Calls to Mexico & Canada Included in Plan Customer Service Plan Friendliness

 Free Tethering Boost Sprint $35 (Unlimited / 3GB data) $5 extra Fair 1 month notice No Consumer Cellular AT&T, T-Mobile $15 (250 min / no data) AARP members can get 15% discount.
 International direct dial Good Anytime – Cricket AT&T $30 (Unlimited Talk / Text Plan/5GB)